Last revised: Monday, June 15, 2026 at 11:35 PM

 You may use the activation server that is closest to your engineer's physical location(s) if you wish.
 This will reduce latency even though the number of calls to the license server is quite small.
 Support can provide instructions on how to force use of a particular activation server on a computer-by-computer basis.
 This is done via a simple Windows registry setting.

-WINGET
+WINGET READY!

 Running the installer in quiet or silent mode

 You can run the installer in quiet (or silent) mode using the /Q and /S command line parameters.
+We use Innosetup, so you can use its documentation to see the standard Winget and other command line parameters.

 Packet inspection